clvv/fasd/README.md

 $_F_SHIFT
 List of all commands that needs to be shifted, defaults to (sudo busybox).

+$_F_IGNORE
+List of all commands that will be ignored, defaults to (_f $_F_CMD ls echo).

 $_F_TRACK_PWD
 If set to any non-empty string, f will track "$PWD".
-This is useful when you want to replace autojump or z with f.
+This is useful when you want f to replace autojump or z with f.

 $_F_AWK
-Which awk to use. `f` can detact and use a compatible awk.
+Which awk to use. f can detect and use a compatible awk.
 ```

 # TODO

-Here are some features that I have thought of implementing.

-0. Fix issue with space in path.
 1. Tests!
-2. zsh `alias -s` style execution, simply do `f arg`.
+2. Zsh `alias -s` style execution, simply do `f arg`.
 3. Option to just list matches without ranks (good for "piping").
 4. Multiple searches, parameters delimited by `-` or `--`.
-5. gtk `rencently-used.xbel` backend.
+5. More backends: `rencently-used.xbel`, `.viminfo`.
-6. Code refactoring, more modulous setup.
+6. Code refactoring, more modular setup.
-7. Port `f` "into" other tools like vim (is it possible?).
-8. Standalone version?

 # Acknowledgements